Gabbykoms/Ctrl-Alt-Elite/README.md

 ## Acknowledgments

 This project was developed as part of CPSC 415 – Cloud Native Applications, Trinity College, Fall 2025.
-Special thanks to the course instructor for his guidance and support.
+Special thanks to the course instructor (@javajon) for his guidance and support.

 ---